 The person’s self-esteem and sense of self-worth can be severely damaged when they are subjected to persistent criticism and devaluation, which can lead them to believe that they do not measure up to expectations.
 They may struggle to feel confident and secure in their own worth and abilities, and they may believe that they are always falling short of the unrealistic expectations set by the narcissistic individual.
 This can cause them to feel like they are always falling short.

-Seeking the support of a therapist or counselor who can help you work through these feelings and develop a more positive and healthy sense of self.
-It may also be beneficial to distance yourself from the narcissistic individual and surround yourself with supportive and caring people who can help you heal and rebuild your self-esteem.
+Seeking the support of a therapist or counselor who can help you work through these feelings and develop a more positive and healthy sense of self can be helpful if you have experienced narcissistic trauma and feel as though you are not good enough.
+This can be helpful if you have experienced narcissistic trauma and feel as though you are not good enough.
+It may also be helpful to put some distance between yourself and the narcissistic individual and to surround yourself with loving and supportive people who can assist you in recovering and rebuilding your sense of self-worth.